pyOpenSci/software-peer-review/software-peer-review-guide/where-to-find-python-package-reviewers.md

 ## Where to Look for Reviewers?

 As a (guest) editor, you can find reviewers through:
 * Suggestions made by the submitter(s) (although submitters may have a narrow view of the types of expertise needed.
-We suggest not using more than one of suggested reviewers).
+We suggest not using more than one of the suggested reviewers).
 * Authors of existing [pyOpenSci packages](https://www.pyopensci.org/python-packages/).
 * Other [contributors to pyOpenSci](https://www.pyopensci.org/our-community/).